sc3/cookcountyjail/README.md

 ### Our Issues

-Here's a list of issues that need someone to tackle them!
+Here's a list of issues that need someone to tackle them:

 https://github.com/sc3/cookcountyjail/issues?labels=ready&state=open

-And here's another that people are currently working on.
+And here's another for things people are currently working on:

 https://github.com/sc3/cookcountyjail/issues?labels=in+progress&state=open